Pennellville Historic District

 Pennellville Historic District /ˈpɛnᵻlvɪl/ is a residential district located in Brunswick, Maine.
 To locals, the neighborhood is known simply as "Pennellville."

-Pennellville is significant for two main reasons: it has several historic ship captains' mansions, and much of the real estate is waterfront property.
-The real estate in Pennellville is some of the most expensive in the state of Maine.
+There are several historic ship captains' houses in the District; much of the real estate is waterfront property.

-The area's historic significance centers on the fact that the Pennell family founded a shipbuilding company and shipyard there.
-The company built wooden ships there for the 18th and 19th century shipping trade.
-Their company was Pennell Brothers, and it was one of the most successful shipbuilding companies in the country.
-The shipyard was located in the cove at Pennellville.
+The area's historic significance centers on the shipbuilding company and shipyard, Pennell Brothers, on Middle Bay Cove.
+Pennell Brothers built wooden ships for the 18th and 19th century shipping trade.
+About 90 tall ships were produced at the yard.

 Geography and government

 Geography

 Pennellville is located in the southern portion of Brunswick, Maine, on the Atlantic Ocean.
-It sits on a cove known as Middle Bay Cove.
+It sits on Middle Bay Cove.
 The greater bay where it sits is known as Middle Bay, which is a part of the still larger Casco Bay.
-No official boundaries of Pennellville have ever been designated.
+No official boundaries of Pennellville have been designated.

 Local government

-Pennellville is part of the town of Brunswick, Maine, and has no government of its own.
+Pennellville is part of the town of Brunswick, Maine; it has no government of its own.
 Residents use Brunswick's post office, police department, fire and rescue departments, library, and public school system.
-Residents of Pennellville are also subject to Brunswick's town taxation system and Maine's state taxation system.
+Residents of Pennellville are subject to Brunswick's town's and Maine state's taxation systems.

 History

 Native Americans

 Before the arrival of white settlers, Pennellville and Brunswick were inhabited by Native Americans.
-The greater area was known as "Pejepscot" at the time, and encompassed the modern-day town of Brunswick and other nearby towns.
+The greater area was known as "Pejepscot", it encompassed the modern-day town of Brunswick and other nearby towns.
 Native Americans left the area by the year 1725.